Mach1Studios/Pod-Mach1SpatialAPI/README.md

 * mach1-transcode-example: Example of converting a soundfield mix from other formats to Mach1 Spatial as an example of agnostic format ingestion and playback using the Mach1Transcode API -> Mach1Decode API.

 _As of 11/11/2021 the recommended minimum iOS target is 14.0 to make the examples compatible with Headphone Motion Manager API from Apple.
-If you require targetting an older version of iOS SDK, please remove all logic using `CMHeadphoneMotionManager` and correct the project's logic accordingly, or roll back to an older example version._
+If you require targetting an older version of iOS SDK, please remove all logic using `CMHeadphoneMotionManager` or roll back to an older example version._

 ## Installation